Are students guaranteed housing on campus?

 What do I do if I have lost my keys?

 Individuals who have lost their keys should go to the Office of Access Control.
-Upon presenting identification, a replacement set will be provided.
+Upon presenting identification, a replacement set will be provided and a lock change will be scheduled.

 What do I do if I want to change rooms?

-Students who would like to change rooms should contact their Residence Life Coordinator (RLC).
-The RLC will be able to assist the student with the room change procedure.
+Students who would like to change rooms should contact their Assistant Director of Residence Life.
+They will be able to assist the student with the room change procedure.